hylo-lang/hylo/Docs/GenericDispatch.md

 can be selectively disabled:

 - globally, to improve compile times; typically for a debug build.
-- at select module boundaries to allow for binary-compatible library evolution.
+- at select module boundaries, to allow binary-compatible library evolution.

 - A concept applies to a single type, not some tuple of types.